cscrivner/coltanscrivner.com/content/authors/admin/_index.md

 bio: I research the evolution of social cognition and emotions
 education:
   courses:
-  - course: PhD in Comparative Human Development - Behavioral Biology
+  - course: PhD in Comparative Human Development - Behavioral Biology concentration
     institution: The University of Chicago
     year: 2021 (expected)
-  - course: MS in Forensic Science - Biology/Chemistry (with honors)
+  - course: MS in Forensic Science - Biology/Chemistry with honors
     institution: The University of Central Oklahoma
     year: 2016
-  - course: BA in Anthropology (with honors)
+  - course: BA in Anthropology with honors
     institution:
     year: 2014
 email: "cscrivner@uchicago.edu"